With ruggedly beautiful landscapes, fresh lobster rolls and friendly faces, Canada’s East Coast is an unforgettable place.

 If you’re feeling adventurous, plan a hike on the famous Skyline Trail.
 Not only are you pretty much guaranteed to spot a moose, but you’ll also be rewarded with some of the best views of the trip!

 Getting to Cape Breton will take several hours from Halifax.
 Driving the Cabot Trail will take an entire day on it’s own.
 So, book two nights here.
-I stayed at this really cute inn called the Iona Heights.
+I stayed at this really cute place called the Iona Heights Inn.
 It has a sweeping view of the nearby lake and a delicious chocolate shop on-site.
 Doesn’t get much better than that!

 Prince Edward Island Itinerary